Ayush8120/Ayush8120/README.md

 --------------

-I'm Ayush, a final year undergrad at BITS Pilani, Pilani Campus.I'm an avid problem solver, Most of the times, you will find me brainstorming for unorthodox ways to solve an existing problem.
+I'm Ayush, an Instrumentation graduate from BITS Pilani, Pilani Campus.
+I'm an avid problem solver, Most of the times, you will find me brainstorming for unorthodox ways to solve an existing problem.

 "Exploring newer dimensions to the existing knowledge base of mine"